dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ## Performance tuning

+The following documentation may help you to achieve better performance, especially for large-scale runs.

 ### Rate Limit

-#### Upload Rate
+#### Uplink Rate

-Mainly used for node P2P sharing of Piece bandwidth. it is recommended that the configuration be the same as the upstream bandwidth of the machine.
+Mainly used for node P2P sharing of Piece bandwidth.
+When your peak bandwidth is greater than the default upstream bandwidth, you can set rateLimit to an appropriate value to increase upload speed.
+It is recommended to configure the same configuration as the upstream bandwidth of the machine.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml